giros-dit/containerlab-telemetry-testbed/README.md

 >$ python3 csr-get-server-capabilities.py clab-telemetry-testbed-r1
 >```

-- 2. Retrieve the schema representation for a particular YANG module supported by the network device using the NETCONF `<get-schema>` RPC operation.
+2. Retrieve the schema representation for a particular YANG module supported by the network device using the NETCONF `<get-schema>` RPC operation ([RFC 6022](https://datatracker.ietf.org/doc/html/rfc6022)).
 There is a simple Python script [`ncclient-scripts/csr-get-yang-module-schema.py`](ncclient-scripts/csr-get-yang-module-schema.py) that allows you to get the schema from a specific YANG module supported by a particular Cisco IOS XE CSR1000v node.
 The script allows parameterizing the container name of the network device, the name of the YANG module, and optionally the specific revision/version of the YANG module.
 To create the `<get-schema>` operation to get the schema representation for a specific YANG module of the network device, run the Python script as follows:
 ```
 $ python3 csr-get-yang-module-schema.py <container_name> <yang-module-name> [<yang-module-revision>]
 ```